ExPlanetology/learn-dev/README.md

-# software_development
+# Principles of software development

-Principles of software development for scientists and researchers
+This collection provides foundational principles of software development tailored for scientists and researchers.
+It offers practical guidance, best practices, and illustrative examples to support effective, maintainable, and reproducible research software.